 What’s Good DIY SEO for Startups?

 There are so many different components when it comes to good DIY SEO for startups.
 Deciding which one to choose when you’re short on time or have prior commitments is more than half the battle.
 Many startup owners struggle with this balancing act on a daily basis.
-Should you put more time into marketing or should you do what you can with the time you have left at the end of the week?
+Should you put more time into marketing or should you do what do it yourself SEO you can with the time you have left at the end of the week?

 I’m sure you don’t need a study to tell you how busy you are.
 From setting up logistics and operations to crafting key messaging to attract your target audience, as a startup owner, you have to be everything at once, and that includes being in charge of SEO for your startup.